alecive/alecive.github.io/_posts/2016-01-25-2016SpringProjects.md

 * This line will be replaced by the ToC, excluding the "Contents" header {:toc}

+# Prerequisites

+All of these prerequisites are not mandatory but helpful: they can be learned on the fly, but a prior familiarity with the topics will surely kick off the projects faster.

+ * C++/Python development skills
+ * Git/versioning systems (not mandatory, they can be learned on the go)
+ * Basic knowledge of kinematics, computer vision, robotics, control, machine learning
+ * Linux knowledge would be helpful (all the Baxter code runs on Ubuntu 14.04)
+ * ROS

+# Expected results

+ 1. Things you will learn (in random order):
+   * ROS
+   * robotics perception
+   * robotics control
+   * standard computer science skills
+   * machine learning (depending on project)
+   * optimization techniques (depending on project)
+ 2. If all goes well, a publication for the senior projects is more than reasonable.
+ 3. A cool demo is always something to be proud of :)

 # 6-month projects

 ## Project A: Improvements on the tictactoe demo

+{% include image.html url="blog/baxter_tictactoe.jpg" width="width:90%;"  description="Baxter playing tictactoe." %}

 **Robot**: *Baxter Research Robot* [[link]](http://www.rethinkrobotics.com/baxter-research-robot/)